 4. Engineering your product in the U.S. will save a ton of time.

-There can be a lot of fine tuning and adjustments that need to be made in the engineering and prototype process.
-While drawings can be emailed immediately, sending samples back and forth takes weeks.
+There can be a lot of fine tuning and adjustments that need to be made in the engineering and process.
+Communicating complex ideas with an engineer on the other side of the world whose native language isn’t your own can be time consuming and frustrating .
 In addition, when you’re starting from scratch with an undeveloped project, a U.S. engineer is more likely to grasp what you’re striving for.

 5. You will save even more time once a Chinese manufacturer starts production.